 Belgium

-In 2021, VinylPlus launched VinylPlus® Med.
+In 2022, VinylPlus launched VinylPlus® Med.
 Aimed at accelerating sustainability in European healthcare through the recycling of discarded single-use PVC medical devices, the project brings together hospitals, waste managers, recyclers and the PVC industry.
 The scheme only collects clean and REACH-compliant PVC waste free from DEHP.
-Belgium is chosen as pilot country.
-Additional pilot programmes are underway in other European countries.
+Belgium is chosen as pilot country, with expansion to France under way.

 icon-recyclability